 I stood firm, refused to pay the money, and asked the host to recalculate the bill without the tea.
 The new price came in at 500 yuan (£50).

-To put that into perspective, £50 is roughly the cost of ten days in my hostel dorm room in China.
+To put that into perspective, £50 is roughly the cost of over a week in my hostel dorm room in China.

 Feeling only slightly better with this price I handed over the money and watched one of the girls leave with the host so that she could “pay via credit card”.

 As I sat silently cursing myself, the remaining girl in the room quickly pulled out an advert for an acrobatic show that evening and asked if I wanted to buy a ticket from her so that we could go together.
 Feeling thoroughly pissed off and betrayed at this point, I simply stared at her and didn’t respond, leaving us both sitting in silence while she stared at me awkwardly.

-When the second girl returned we left through a different door than the one we had entered and they led me down a completely different set of backstreets as before.
+When the second girl returned we left through a different door than the one we had entered and they led me down a different set of backstreets as before.
 I spent my time focusing on how I could get rid of them as quickly as possible.
 I was actually quite scared of what they would try next.

 Suddenly, we were back among the tourists and the shops and bright lights and one of the girls tells me they have to meet some other friends now.

 They asked me what my plans were for the rest of the day and as I started to tell them I noticed one of the girls with her arm outstretched behind my back.
 I swiftly turned around and caught her hand half-way out of my bag pulling out my purse.

 It was at this point that I lost it.

 With adrenaline pumping through my veins I pulled back my fist and with all my strength (which, admittedly, is very little), I flung it forward and hit her somewhere near her face.
 She stumbled backwards, stuttering, staring at me in horror as I began to realise what I’d just done.